HermitSun/HermitSun/README.md

 - Undergraduate of Nanjing University

-- Web front-end developer, using Vue.js & TypeScript
+- Used to be a web front-end developer, using Vue.js & TypeScript

+- Now working on anomaly detection & data provenance analysis

 - Research Interests:
   - Software Architecture